 This is a living document and information is current at the time of publishing.
 Please note: the information herein does not constitute investment advice, financial advice, trading advice, or any other sort of advice, and you should not treat any of the content as such.

-The CLEAR CHAIN LIFE LLC COMPANY and its CLEAR CHAIN LIFE LLC COIN (CCLC) recommend that you conduct your own due diligence and consult your financial advisor before making any investment decisions.
+The CLEAR CHAIN LIFE LLC COMPANY and its CLEAR CHAIN LIFE LLC Token (CCLC) recommend that you conduct your own due diligence and consult your financial advisor before making any investment decisions.
 By purchasing any CCLC product, you agree that you are not purchasing a security or investment, and you agree to hold the company harmless and unaccountable for any losses or taxes that you may incur.
 You also agree that the company is presenting the products “as is” and is not required to provide any support or services.
 You should have no expectation of any kind from the CLEAR CHAIN LIFE LLC COMPANY and/or affiliates, ecosystem, and/or team.
 Although CCLC is a community-driven DeFi Ecosystem and not a registered digital currency, the company strongly recommends that citizens in areas with government bans on cryptocurrency do not purchase it because CCLC cannot ensure compliance with the government regulations of such areas.
 Please ensure that you are in compliance with the laws and regulations to which you are subject prior to any purchase.